Network Analytics: Checklist for Failure

 Most network management tools have some analytics functions.
 Most are good for identifying problems and failures and providing focus on the right solutions.
 The analytics should be applied to prevent future problems.
 The concept is to use analytics to improve operations, not to keep them running as always.

-Use analytics as a mechanism to keep improving the network resources, performance, and reliability.
 Analytics tools should be capable of pointing out recurring problems and solutions that can prevent the problems from persisting.